-Active support for VCS is only available in the Professional and Server versions of Help+Manual and is only possible with projects saved in uncompressed XML/HMXP.
+Active support for VCS is only available in the Professional and Floating license versions of Help+Manual and is only possible with projects saved in uncompressed XML/HMXP.
 Single-file HMXZ projects are binary and cannot be linked to VCS repositories.

 If you save your projects in uncompressed XML (recommended anyway and also required for multi-user editing) you can integrate them directly in your Subversion, Team Foundation Server or MS Visual SourceSafe version control repository.